signum-network/CIPs/SIP/sip-50.md

 This event MUST be emitted by the Node Software upon every established websocket connection.

-The payload response SHOULD have ate least the following fields:
+The payload response SHOULD have at least the following fields:

 | Field             | Type      | Description                                                 | Example                  |
 |-------------------|-----------|-------------------------------------------------------------|--------------------------|